 “Things can get out of a black hole both on the outside and possibly to another universe.
 So if you feel you are in a black hole, don't give up – there's a way out.”

-Hawking, who turned 74 the day after the lecture, has lived with motor neuron disease for almost 53 years – despite being told he had just two years to live when diagnosed in 1963.
+Hawking, who turned 74 the day after the lecture, lived with motor neuron disease for 55 years – despite being told he had just two years to live when diagnosed in 1963.

 Speaking to the same audience, his daughter Lucy noted Hawking’s incredible mental fitness – both intellectually and emotionally.